-The school is presently an 18-teacher school.
-This includes the Principal Teacher, 12 mainstream class teachers, 4 Special Education Teachers and a Full-time Teacher to cater for children with Developmental Language Delay.
-The ancillary staff comprises a School Secretary, School Caretaker, Part-time Speech & Language Therapist (HSE) and a number of Special Needs Assistants.
+The school is presently a 20-teacher school.
+This includes the Principal Teacher, 12 mainstream class teachers, 5 Special Education Teachers, a Full-time Teacher to cater for children with Developmental Language Delay and a Home School Community Liaison (HSCL) Co-ordinator.
+Additional staff comprise a full time and a part-time School Secretary, School Caretaker, Part-time Speech & Language Therapist (HSE) and a number of Special Needs Assistants.
 A full range of classes is taught from Junior Infants - 6th Class.